jacoscaz/quadstore/README.md

 - expanding support for complex searches;
 - expanding support for SPARQL queries;
-- pushing filters down to the database;
-- quad generation, see [generation in LevelGraph][r2]
 - general performance improvements.

 We're also evaluating the following features for future developments: